Ed Tapp individual time trial – See his page

-The TransAtlanticWay is a 2500 km one stage self-supported road bike race between Dublin and Cork via The Wild Atlantic Way.
-With the pounding swell of the Atlantic as your constant companion, you follow the blue zig-zag signposts through seven of Ireland’s westernmost counties and be treated to many of Ireland’s scenic showstoppers, welcoming towns and villages, heritage sites and plenty of unexpected thrills.
+The TransAtlanticWay is a one stage self-supported road bike ride between Dublin and Cork via The Wild Atlantic Way.
+A choice of two routes: Cu Culhainn – 2500kms and Sedanta – 1700kms with the pounding swell of the Atlantic as your constant companion, you follow the blue zig-zag signposts through seven of Ireland’s westernmost counties and be treated to many of Ireland’s scenic showstoppers, welcoming towns and villages, heritage sites and plenty of unexpected thrills.

-During the race all responsibility lies with you, the racer, to be totally self-sufficient.
-We will help with logistics by offering two nights’ accommodation, one at the start and one at the finish, plus a bag and/or bike box drop at the start, and transfer of bags to the finish.
+During the ride all responsibility lies with you, to be totally self-sufficient.
+We will help with logistics by offering a bag and/or bike box drop at the start, and transfer of bags to the finish.

-All racers will be given and required to carry a gps tracker which will enable friends, family and the race director to follow your progress and will be used to validate your time and route.
-The race will be split into two categories: Solo and Pairs.
+All riders will be given and required to carry a gps tracker which will enable friends, family and the ride organiser to follow your progress and will be used to validate your time and route.
+The ride will be split into two categories: Solo and Pairs.

-Adrian O’Sullivan started riding his bike around Regents Park in London 5 years ago.
+Adrian O’Sullivan started riding his bike around Regents Park in London a few years ago.
 Little did he know it would lead to becoming an ultra long-distance cycling specialist.